Dragnansia/RamCleaner/README.md

 # RamCleaner
-Minecraft mod for clean ram on minecraft and os
+Minecraft mod for clean ram on minecraft

 # Commands
-- Os commands
-  - `/ram info os`
-  - `/ram clean os`

-- Game commands
 - `/ram info game`
 - `/ram clean game`

 # Warnings
 Don't use this mod on server just on client.